 HAVE QUESTIONS ABOUT BEING A BIG?

 BBBSC staff are here to help you every step of the way.
 Please reach out to us with your questions about being a Big!
-Please note each program is different (Community-based,
+Please note each program is different (Denver's Community-based,

-mentor2.0 and Sports Buddies).
+and Sports Buddies and Colorado Springs' Pike Peak's Programs for Ages 9-12 and Big Futures for Ages 13+).
 For more detailed information on the programs click here.

 1. How often do Bigs and Littles get together?

-Bigs and Littles get together 2-3 times a month, and on average spend 3-4 hours together each time they meet.
-The mentor2.0 program will meet once a month for activities coordinated at the school.
+Bigs and Littles get together 2-4 times a month, and on average spend 2-4 hours together each time they meet.

 2. How long can a match last?